Photo by chanakon laorob from Getty Images via Canva.com

 What Is a Home Inspection?

-You wouldn't expect the buyer to take your word that the plumbing is perfect and the foundation isn’t going to cost thousands to fix.
-But that’s what the home inspection is for—the step in the sale process that lets buyers know exactly what they’re buying and offers the lenders the opportunity to protect their money.
+A home inspection is a visual examination of a home's condition and safety by a licensed home inspector.
+A seller wouldn't expect the buyer to take their word that the plumbing is perfect and the foundation won't cost thousands to fix.
+But that’s what the home inspection is for.
+It's the step that lets buyers know precisely what they’re buying and allows lenders to protect their investments.

 Consider a Pre-Inspection